Harvest (Neil Young album): Writing

 In a post on his website, Young shares that much of Harvest "was written about or for Carrie Snodgress, a wonderful actress and person and Zeke Young's mother."
 In a radio interview, Young specifically cites "Heart of Gold", "Harvest" and "Out on the Weekend" as being inspired by his then blossoming love.

 "A Man Needs a Maid" was also inspired by Young's budding relationship with Snodgress, whom he contacted after seeing her picture in a magazine.
-At a Philadelphia concert in October 2014, Young shared that the song was also inspired by a light switch in a hotel he stayed at while touring with CSNY:
+At a Philadelphia concert in October 2014, Young shared that the song was also inspired by a set of buttons which he thought were a light switch in a hotel he stayed at while touring with CSNY.
+He saw that the top one was labelled "MAN" and the other was labelled "MAID", and he immediately went to his piano.

-Now maid is a word that's been hijacked.
-It doesn't mean what it means anymore.
-Now it's like a derogatory thing.
-It's something bad.
-Someone working.
-Sometimes I tell a little story here about something.
-Kinda tears it for people a little bit.
-So a while ago a long time ago I was in a band and we were playing in London.
-I was in this hotel and there was this light switch on the wall.
-I walked over to it but it wasn't a light switch.
-I was surprised to see two buttons.
-The top one you pressed a MAN and the second one you pressed MAID.
-I immediately went to the piano.
-That's how it happened.

 "Heart of Gold" was Young's only number 1 hit in the United States.
 In 1974, he would tell a journalist that its composition was influenced by French song "Love Is Blue."

 "Are You Ready for the Country?" was written shortly before being recorded for the album.
 It, like "Words" and "Alabama", was recorded to provide contrast to the acoustic songs on the album.
 Young explains in a post on his website: "Are You Ready for the Country?" was written at the ranch shortly before the barn sessions happened.
 It's a simple song based on an old blues melody that has been used many times.
 I thought it would bring some welcome relief from the other songs."